scvadali/eecs251la_project/README.md

 ## Branch Prediction

 We went with a simple branch-not-taken strategy.
-In case of a misprediction, we simply inserted a NOP and reloaded the previous PC and instruction.
+In case of a misprediction, we simply inserted a NOP (No-Operation) and reloaded the previous PC and instruction.

 ## Cache